-For the uninitiated, “chakra” means “wheel” or “disc” in Sanskrit, and is used to refer to wheels of energy in our bodies.
-Each chakra (of which there are seven) corresponds to a different nerve center, and it’s believed that each chakra has an affect on different aspects of our wellbeing, health and spirituality.
+For the uninitiated, “chakra” means “wheel” or “disc” in Sanskrit.
+It is used to refer to wheels of energy in our bodies.
+Each chakra (of which there are seven) corresponds to a different nerve center, and it’s believed that each chakra affects different aspects of our wellbeing, health, and spirituality.

 1. Red: The Root Chakra

-This first chakra is thought to be the most dense of all, hence why its color is the one representing passion, fire — and danger.
-Your root chakra is the color of life force, and is the most powerful, impactful chakra.
+This first chakra is thought to be the densest of all, hence why its color is the one representing passion, fire — and danger.
+Your root chakra is the color of life force and is the most powerful, impactful chakra.
 Red is linked to the adrenal glands, which control the instinctual “fight or flight” response.

 2. Orange: The Sacral Chakra

 This next chakra is located below the naval and controls creativity and expression.
 You may have heard that orange is the color of creativity — and this is likely where that came from!

 I have several friends whose favorite color is orange, and they are all highly creative and expressive in their own ways.
 In fact, in this article, we feature a lot of orange in our beautiful offices, particularly in our designers’ area.
 Smart, no?!

 As the sacral chakra is located in the belly, it’s the chakra which also relates to our gut feelings and intuition.
 If you’re drawn to orange or like to surround yourself with the color, you can expect to feel more optimism, joy, liveliness, and imagination.
 It is also the color of autumn and reminds us that we need to let some things go to start anew.